CAIMEOX/FastBuilder/README.md

 　　  Not compatible with servers or Minecraft Realms.
 ## How to launch FastBuilder?
-This is a NodeJS script, you just need a PC,VPS, or an Android phone.
+This is a NodeJS script, you just need a PC,VPS, or even an Android phone（actually we haven't found any ways to run NodeJS on iOS, please tell us if you know, thanks).
 #### For Android:
 First, install Termux from `https://termux.com`

 Then open Termux,check update:

-`apt update && apt upgrade`
+<code>apt update && apt upgrade</code>

 Next,install NodeJS:

-`apt install nodejs`
+<code>apt install nodejs</code>

 Use npm to install FastBuilder:

-`npm install fastbuilder -g`
+<code>npm install fastbuilder -g</code>

 Finally, launch FastBuilder:

-`FastBuilder`
+<code>FastBuilder</code>

 Type command `/connect [ip]:8080` in game.
 #### For Windows:
-First,download NodeJS from `nodejs.org` and install.
+First,download and install NodeJS from `nodejs.org`.

 Then use npm to install FastBuilder: